objEEdump/holidayhackchallenge/README.md

 We weren't able to get a [`netcat`][netcat] listener, or a backdoor; we tried -- a lot.
 But we couldn't just let this go; if we had remote code execution of [SuperGnome 04], we had another box down.
 So we tried something crafty to really see if our commands were running.

-What we did is we ran a [`curl`][curl] command to have the [SuperGnome][SuperGnome 04] post its command output to something like an online clipboard; where you could juste throw up data and retrieve it later.
+What we did is we ran a [`curl`][curl] command to have the [SuperGnome][SuperGnome 04] post its command output to something like an online clipboard; where you could just thow up data and retrieve it later.
 We used [`cl1p.net`][cl1p.net].
 From there, if the command successfully ran, we could view the output and analyze our results.

 It was messy; really messy; but it worked.
 We actually ended up [scripting something](our_code/sg04_shell.sh) so that we would run a [`curl`][curl] command on our own and pull the results from [`cl1p.net`][cl1p.net] -- it was like a simulated [shell].
 Granted, we only had output -- it was not a very stable [shell] or terminal where we could supply more input with other interactive commands -- but it was still something.